Vukani351/library-api/README.md

 - we need user groups, people can either be owners or readers from a library. this means we might need a user group that is allowed to access a certain library[]
 - Remove express & use fastify for a change. [x]
-- Add a reply decorator for standardizing responses.
+- Add a reply decorator for standardizing responses.[]
-- Create and test the docker file for running the application build.
+- Create and test the docker file for running the application build.[0]
-- add docker-compose file for running mysql, PHPMyAdmin & nodejs smne time.[]
+- add docker-compose file for running mysql, PHPMyAdmin & nodejs smne time.[0]
 - deploy this to AWS [x]
 - Add logic for DTO's []
 - use Dto []